Your browser does not support iframes.

 Girls - Rs.
 1500

 Girls - Rs.
 3000

-The exam centres of JEE Main 2020 lists out the names of the cities where the entrance examination will be conducted.
+The names of the cities where the entrance examination will be conducted will be listed out in the exam centres of JEE Main 2020.
 Candidates should check the list of cities and while filling the application form, they were required to select four cities as per their preference.
 Allotment of exam cities will be done as per selected preference and availability of seats.
-JEE Main will be held in 233 cities across India and 9 cities abroad
+JEE Main 2020 will be held in 233 cities.

 Andaman & Nicobar

 Dadra & Nagar Haveli

 NTA will release the admit card of JEE Main 2020 for the April session on March 20 in online mode.
 Candidates can download it using their JEE Main 2020 application number and password/date of birth.
 Examination venue address, timings, roll number and more will be mentioned in JEE Main 2020 admit card.
 Candidates have to carry their admit card to the exam hall on the day of exam along with a photo identity proof and a passport size photo.